 Thomas Phillips is the Peace Corps Campus Recruiter for UNC-Chapel Hill.
 After completing a BA in Spanish at Auburn University, he spent several years around the world as a Peace Corps volunteer in the Republic of Georgia, as a Spanish teacher on the Navajo Reservation in New Mexico, and as an English teacher in South Korea.
 Eventually, he came to UNC to begin graduate work in Hispanic literature, and he earned the MA in 2011.
 He is currently in his second year of the PhD program.
 In his scarce spare time, he loves to exercise, cook, and watch Auburn football.

-Will Taylor grew up in Utah, graduating in Philosophy and English from Utah Valley University.
-He traded the Rockies for Chapel Hill’s rolling woods and a masters and doctorate in Comparative Literature, culminating in a dissertation on Nietzsche’s views on the ancient Greeks.
+Will Taylor grew up out west.
+He traded the Rockies for Chapel Hill’s rolling woods and a masters and doctorate in Comparative Literature, culminating in a dissertation on Nietzsche.
 Will enjoys advising students considering law school and supporting the Pre-Graduate Advisors as they advise students considering an array of disciplines.
-In his spare time, he sometimes wanders in the woods, reads something old or about something old, or plays guitar, though he mostly just enjoys time with his wife and son.
+In his spare time, he sometimes wanders in the woods, reads something old or about something old, or plays guitar.

 Julie Pendergraph has been with University Career Services since 1972.
 Enjoys attending NASCAR races and is a big fan of Jeff Gordon….go #24.